-By the end of your qualification, you will also have gained the fundamental knowledge, understanding, behaviours, skills and practice you need to support progression on to further study or employment within the health and social care sector.
+By the end of your qualification, you will also have gained the fundamental knowledge, understanding, behaviours, skills and practice you need to support progression on to further study or employment with the Health and Social Care sector.

 How can I be confident that this qualification is up-to-date and will be recognised by employers?